De Porceleyne Fles commemorative plates

 Comet Kohoutek (C/1973 E1) earned a bad reputation by not living up to the media hype, including stories about it being possibly the "Comet of the Century".
 It seems that comets that are entering the inner solar system for the first time (as Kohoutek) have much slower rises in brightness than do comets that have made many journeys through the inner solar system.
 So this is why it was not as bright as anticipated!

-This colour photograph of the comet Kohoutek was taken by members of the lunar and planetary laboratory photographic team from the University of Arizona.
-They photographed the comet from the Catalina observatory with a 35mm camera on January 11, 1974.
+Photograph of Comet Kohoutek taken by members of the lunar and planetary laboratory photographic team from the University of Arizona, from the Catalina observatory with a 35mm camera on January 11, 1974.

 Apollo/Soyuz Mission - July 1975

 De Porceleyne Fles - date code CU - 1975 Number 112 in a stated limited edition of 1000.
 It is thought, however, that possibly as few as 150 were actually ever produced.
 These plates are extremely rare.
+We have never seen another one.
 Artist - D. Hoesinn Semmen - work period 1954 to 1994 18.5cm

 This mission was the final flight of the US Apollo program.
 It was the first spaceflight where two spacecraft from different nations docked in space.
 On the successful docking between the two spacecraft were the words - 'Soyuz and Apollo are shaking hands now'.
 The crew signed certificates and exchanged commemorative items.
 Flight crew were: Apollo - Thomas P. Stafford, Vance D. Brand & Donald K. Slayton.
 For Soyuz - Alexey A. Leonov & Valery N. Kubasov.